Best Phlebotomy Schools in Hawaii

 When comparing schools, focus on these key points:

-• Job Placement Assistance - Some schools have partnerships with local healthcare employers.
+• Career services Assistance Some.
+Schools have partnerships with local healthcare employers.

 Most Hawaii phlebotomy programs are short and focused.